sighingnow/jekyll-gitbook/_pages/Analyzer.md

 6. Click ![Dots](/assets/images/Analyzer/dots.png) the icon next to the report and then click on Details.

    - Make a note of the `Date Range` and `Scheduled Jobs`.
-   - Try the same for any Historical stock report.
+   - Try the same for any Historical stock report. <br>

 7. On the top, click on your **username** and then `Help` to open the help manual for Analyzer.